After reading this chapter you will be able to describe:

 - Elaborate Parts of Centrifugal Pump.

-- Explain Characteristics of Centrifugal Pump.
+- Explain the Characteristics of a Centrifugal Pump.

-- Define cavitations and its reasons.
+- Define cavitations and their reasons.

 - Explain water hammering and its effects.